syhunt/sandcat/docs/libraries.browser.md

 * **browser.gototab** ( tabname ): Goes to the specified tab

-* **browser.loadpagex** ( pagename, html [,tablename]): Loads an extension page in a separate page.
-The third parameter is optional.
-If supplied, associates the HTML elements of the page with a Lua table.
+* **browser.loadpagex** ( luatable ): Loads an extension page in a separate page.
+ * *name* - page name
+ * *html* - page contents
+ * *table* - the name of a Lua table.
+Associates the HTML elements of the page with the table.
 See UI Manipulation for details.
+ * *noreload* - avoids reloading the page if loadpagex() is called again with the same table parameters

 * **browser.newtab** ( url [,source] ): Opens an URL in a new tab.
 The source parameter is optional - if specified, the page will be loaded from it.
 Returns the tab number.
 Returns `integer`